gill345/Cypress/README.md

   - Advanced filtering system with filters by type, status, urgency, time and notification subscription.
   - Filters set are saved up to a month using a cookie.
 - **Subscribe to Reports**:
-  - Users can subscribe to reports on the map or upon submission and receive emails on updates to problem status.
+  - Users can subscribe to reports upon submission or directly on map (if they forgot to during the submission!) and receive emails on updates to problem status.
 - **Responsive Design**: Works on various devices, ie. Phone, Laptop, Desktop, etc.

 ## Technologies Used